-Any student who does not pass a class with a grade of C or better is required to re-take the course.
+Any student who does not pass a class with a grade of C or better is required to retake the course.

-Note: The teacher candidate must earn a course grade of C or better in all Education courses at the baccalaureate level (i.e., 3000-4000 level).
+Note: The teacher candidate must earn a course grade of C or better in all Education courses at the baccalaureate level (i.e., 3000-4000 level), as well as in the AS in Early Childhood lower division courses included in the BS in Early Childhood program and the EDF1005 lower division prerequisite.